Aubergine mushroom and lentil chilli – a warming, smoky, spicy vegan chilli that is pure comfort food on a cold night!

 - Add the onion and a pinch of salt and cook on a low heat for about 10 minutes or until the onions have softened.

 - Add the garlic and cook for a few minutes, stirring.
-Stir in the ground cumin, smoked paprika, ground coriander, chilli powder or soaked and chopped chipotle chilli, dried oregano, and the cinnamon stick.
+Stir in the ground cumin, smoked paprika, ground coriander, chilli powder or soaked and chopped chipotle chilli, dried oregano, black pepper and the cinnamon stick.
 Stir for a couple of minutes to release the fragrance of the spices.
+Add the tomato purée and cook for a couple of minutes.

-- Serve over rice or potato wedges and the usual accompaniments if you like – I love it with sweet potato wedges, grated cheese, sour cream and avocado.
+- Serve over rice or potato wedges and the usual accompaniments if you like – I love it with sweet potato wedges, grated cheese, sour cream (or plant based alternatives) and sliced avocado.

 Nutrition Information: